bislara/code-n-stitch/Python/Port_Scanner_with_Multithreading/README.md

 # Port Scanner with Multithreading
-Python script that scans a host IP for open ports significantly fast, using multithreading
+Python script that scans a given host IP address for open ports.
+Time required for the process is accelerated significantly using multithreading.

 ## Prerequisites
 All libraries used in the script are a part of 'python standard library', no additional installs required.